J0HN-MAC/Credit_Risk_Analysis/README.md

 ***Naive Random Oversampling***
 ![This is an image](Images/naive_random.png)
 - **balanced accuracy score:** (63%) is a metric which measures the model's accuaracy in predicting correct classifications.
-Balanced accuracy works better for imbalanced datasets.
-This dataset is imbalanced since the low-risk loans far outweigh the high-risk loans.
+The balanced accuracy score works better for imbalanced datasets.
+This dataset is imbalanced since the low-risk loans far outnumber the high-risk loans.
 - **precision:** Of the predicted high risk loans (50 + 5408), only around 1% (50) were accurate.
 A low precision score indicates there were a large number of false positives for high-risk loans.
 Of the predicted low-risk loans (11,710 + 37), almost 100% (11,710) were accurate.
-A high precision score means
+A high precision score means a high percentage of targets were identified, but there may be a large amount of false negatives (5,408).
 - **recall score:** (sensitivity) is the ability of the model to find all the positive samples.
 For all the high-risk loans (50 + 37), this model was able to find 57% (50).
 For all the low-risk loans (5,408 + 11,710), this model predicted 68% (11,710) of them.
 A test with high recall means few false negatives, but there may be a high number of false positives.
 A low recall indicates a large number of false negatives.

 ***SMOTE Oversampling***